bitfocus/companion-module-obs-studio/companion/HELP.md

 - Trigger Hotkey by Key
 - Trigger Hotkey by ID _(See help info below for more info)_
 - Custom Command _(Request data must be valid JSON.
 See [obs-websocket protocol documentation](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#requests) for request types and required request data)_
+- Custom Vendor Request _(Request data must be valid JSON.
+Requests will vary based on plugin.
+See documentation for your specific plugin for more info.
+Support for this feature will be limited due to the large number of plugins available)_

 ### Available feedbacks